This post may contain affiliate links, meaning IC Caribbean gets a commission if you decide to make a purchase, at no additional cost to you

 3. Trinidad, the most attractive colonial city to visit in Cuba

 Trinidad is one of the most interesting places to visit in Cuba.
 It is the best preserved colonial city in the country and one of the best on the continent.
 Trinidad has a lot of history.
 During the 18th and 19th centuries, the city prospered greatly thanks to sugar production, which was its main economic engine.
 During that period, most of the buildings that we can see today were built, including its beautiful palaces.
 But Trinidad is not worth only its historic center.
-The city is surrounded by nature and very interesting excursions can be made to enjoy its natural wealth.

 It is currently considered a city-museum with a great colonial architectural heritage from the 18th and 19th centuries, including narrow cobbled streets, precious restored buildings, majestic churches and fantastic patios, which give it that typically colonial atmosphere.
 Walking through its streets you will feel the authentic Cuban spirit.
 You will go back in time, when the streets were not crowded with cars and life was much calmer.
 Let the spell of this town turned city run through your body.